-5 reasons diversity training are not successful as anticipated
+5 reasons diversity training is not as successful as anticipated

 Diversity training may impact how workers think and feel, though that doesn’t always translate into changing how they act.
 There’s surprisingly little correlation between most people’s attitudes and behavior.
 And the correlation between bias and discrimination is weak.

 In other words, people will routinely discriminate against people without feeling biased against or thinking poorly of them.
-At the same time, people routinely feel biased against people or think poorly of them, but don’t engage in discriminatory behavior.
+At the same time, people can routinely feel biased against people or think poorly of them without engaging in discriminatory behavior.

-Diversity training originated with the introduction of the Implicit Association Test (IAT), meant to measure unconscious prejudices that affect up to 95% of people.
+Diversity training originated with the introduction of the Implicit Association Test (IAT), which is meant to measure unconscious prejudices that affect up to 95% of people.
 Trainers believe that making people aware of their unconscious biases will motivate them to work toward correcting them.

 But the IAT turns out to be not that good at predicting behavior, according to Brian Nosek, a member of the team that developed the IAT.
 At best, it counts for 4% of someone’s behavior.
-Yet other studies show people with more biased IAT scores engaging in less discriminatory behavior compared with people with less biased IAT scores.
+Yet other studies show people with more-biased IAT scores engaging in less discriminatory behavior compared with people with less-biased IAT scores.

 Anti-bias training can reinforce stereotypes

-According to research from sociologists Dobbin and Kalev, requesting people let disavow stereotypes by lead to reminding people of them.
+According to research from sociologists Dobbin and Kalev, requesting people to disavow stereotypes can actually enforce them.
 In essence, it’s hard to ignore something you’re told to ignore.
 They write, “Diversity training typically encourages people to recognize and fight stereotypes.
 This may simply be counterproductive.”

 Diversity training can activate “white fragility”